ricnogfer/pypsa-in-genomedk/README.md

 ## Tips & Tricks

+1. To avoid slowing down GenomeDK due to Gurobi constantly reading and writing temporary files, setting up the temporary directory with scratch memory is a good idea.
+Although in PyPSA-Eur default configuration file `config.default.yaml` (found in directory `config`) there is an option (`solving:tmpdir`) to perform such set up, in practice it has no effect given that the option has been disabled.
+Therefore, the workaround to this is to add an argument in function `n.optimize()` (found in Python script `solve_network.py`) as follows:

+    ```python
+    from pathlib import Path

+    tmpdir = "/scratch/%s" % os.environ["SLURM_JOB_ID"]

+    if tmpdir_scratch:
+       Path(tmpdir_scratch).mkdir(parents = True, exist_ok = True)

+    status, condition = n.optimize(solver_name = solver_name, model_kwargs = {"solver_dir": tmpdir}, extra_functionality = extra_functionality, **solver_options, **kwargs)
+    ```

-1. To avoid having to provide user credentials every time a connection to GenomeDK is made, setting up a public key authentication in this machine is a good idea.
+2. To avoid having to provide user credentials every time a connection to GenomeDK is made, setting up a public key authentication in this machine is a good idea.
 First, generate a public key using a tool named [ssh-keygen](https://en.wikipedia.org/wiki/Ssh-keygen) by executing the following (press ENTER when asked questions by `ssh-keygen` as the default values are appropriate for this case):

     ```bash
     privateusername@privatemachine:~$ ssh-keygen